Pandaqi/Pandaqi-Studio/pandaqi-studio/content/swiftsmash-saga/tap/cookie-smasher/_index.md

 Before I knew it, the idea of cookies was entrenched in the rules and illustrations.
 Getting rid of it felt boring and hurt my soul.
 The name also stayed because it's a good description of the game: you smash the right card to win, and Cookies are the right card very often.
 (As they are automatically "poisoned" when nothing else is.)

 (Unless you play the later, more advanced card sets.
 Here's a quick strategy tip for those reading this: _eggs_ is the most probable card to be poisoned, while _pear_ and _cinnamon_ are the least probable.
 I asked the computer to simulate a million games, that's how I know for sure.)

-For more information, as always, read my [detailed devlog on Pandaqi Blog](/blog/boardgames/swiftsmash-saga/cookie-smasher/).

 {{% /section-centered %}}